techlabsms/project-wt-18-07-project_coins/README.md

 # project_coins

-project coins is a Server application for a Telegram Bot to analyze coins for value. for more details check our blogpost
+project coins is a Server application for a Telegram Bot to analyze coins for value.

+For more details check our blogpost:

 This project contains the server application, all edited Yolo files and the jupyter notebook we used to train the weigths.